 π₯ Unity WebGL VideoPlayer Limitation

-Unity WebGL builds cannot play videos from local file paths (e.g., file://
+Unity WebGL builds cannot play videos from local file paths (e.g., file:// or direct disk access) using the VideoPlayer component.

 Why?

 Browsers block local video file access due to security policies.
-Unity WebGL relies on the browserβs HTML5 <video>
+Unity WebGL relies on the browserβs HTML5 <video> element, which:

 - Requires an HTTP(S) server to serve video files